unsaved/eslint-plugin-sn/README.md

 The provided globals were generated from a fresh San Diego instance with default plugins plus the Discovery plugin.

-To support a new target table and/or scopealt, add new override elements to your 'sneslitrc.json' file, with your files values including the table and (optional) scopealt.
+To support a new target table and/or alt, add new override elements to your 'sneslitrc.json' file, with your files values including the table and (optional) alt.
-To mark the new table/altscope as supported, you must add the following special rule to one overrides element.
+To mark the new table/alt as supported, you must add the following special rule to one overrides element.
 ```
     "@admc.com/sn/invalid-table-altscope": "off"
 ```
+(The rule name will change to @admc.com/sn/invalid-table-alt" for consistency with version 2.x.y).
-Just for accurate error messages, when you start handling paths with overrides/file entries you can also add to "sneslintrc.json" 'settings' for customTables and/or customAlts, both which take a string array.
+Just for accurate error messages, when you start handling paths with overrides/file entries you can also add to "sneslintrc.json" 'settings' for customTables and/or custom alts, both which take a string array.

 Our globals list for intra-scoped-SI accesses is purposefully over-liberal.